 Fire fighters Joachim Posanz and Alexander Meyer of the Göttingen fire brigade combine both:

-Each year they fight fires to save lives and each year they participate in professional championships to fight for the title of world’s toughest firefighter.
+Each year they fight fires to save lives.
+Each year they participate in professional championships to fight for the title of the world’s toughest firefighter.
 Since 2010, the title of „Toughest Firefighter Alive“ has continuously been won by German firefighters.

-Both world champion Joachim Posanz and Alexander Meyer, European and world vice champion, agree that the titles are alone to be attributed to E.COOLINE!
+Both world champion Joachim Posanz and Alexander Meyer, European and world vice champion, agree that the titles are attributed mainly to ECOOLINE!

-High temperatures demand high performance from our cardiovascular systems because our bodies suffer from loss of liquid and heat.
+High temperatures demand a high performance from our cardiovascular systems.
+Our bodies have to deal with loss of liquid and heat.

-Therefore, particularly elder employees or employees with cardiovascular problems are affected by heat.
-They often do not drink enough.
-Moreover, in elder people the ability to sweat has decreased and consequently their bodies are no longer able to easily release heat.
+Particularly elder or employees with cardiovascular problems are affected by heat.
+They often do not drink enough water.
+In elder people the ability to sweat has decreased and consequently their bodies are no longer able to easily release heat.

-Both can lead to heat accumulation with a high increase of the body temperature what results in heat stroke or failure of vital organs.
+Both situations can lead to heat accumulation with a high increase of the body temperature.
+This can result in heat strokes or the failure of vital organs.
 Appropriate cooling helps to prevent these accidents.

 Analyze the age structure of your workforce, identify hot workplaces exceeding 26°C and set the course to adapt to the demographic change at hot workplaces.